nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

     * :cpp:enumerator:`BT_MESH_ON_POWER_UP_ON <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_ON>` - The Delta UV state is set to Default Delta UV on power-up.
     * :cpp:enumerator:`BT_MESH_ON_POWER_UP_RESTORE <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_RESTORE>` - The Delta UV state is set to the last known Delta UV level.

-    Your application is expected to hold the state memory and provide access to the state through the :cpp:type:`bt_mesh_light_ctl_srv_handlers` handler structure.
+    Your application is expected to hold the state memory and provide access to the state through the :c:struct:`bt_mesh_light_ctl_srv_handlers` handler structure.

-Default CTL: :cpp:type:`bt_mesh_light_ctl`
+Default CTL: :c:struct:`bt_mesh_light_ctl`
     The Default CTL state is a meta state that controls the default Lightness, Temperature and Delta UV level.
     It is used when the light is turned on, but its exact state levels are not specified.